 The Tools: To bake, we like to use a damp makeup sponge (our fav is $7) that will grip the powder, or you can use a densely packed brush, like a foundation brush, which will grip and pack on the powder.
-To dust away the powder, you can use any fluffy brush.
+You can use any fluffy brush to dust away the powder.

 We created the Huda Beauty Face | Bake & Blend brush to give perfect application with one tool.
 Our dual-ended brush has a slanted end with densely packed bristles to pack on powder in hard-to-reach contours of the face using a stippling motion, while the soft fluffy end is designed to gently sweep away any excess powder after baking.

 Step 1: Start by applying your foundation or concealer – to bake, the powder needs some kind of liquid formula to grip.

 Step 2: Once your base is down and fully blended, dip your Bake & Blend Brush or damp makeup sponge into the powder and apply a thick layer of setting powder (using a dabbing motion) on the areas of your face you want to brighten and set.

 Step 3: Once you’ve let it set for three to ten minutes (whatever you have time for), you can simply dust away any excess powder using a fluffy brush.